 At Summer Lane Primary School, our music curriculum is a two year rolling cycle and units are taught during the terms: Autumn 1, Spring 1 and Summer 1 on a weekly basis.
 The units are centered around the interrelated dimensions of music (Pulse, rhythm, pitch, dynamics, tempo, timbre, structure, texture and notation).
 When children first start learning musical elements in KS1, the curriculum focusses on the pitch, rhythm, pulse and dynamics of music.
 As children progress through school, all of the interrelated dimensions are developed in their music lessons.
 In lower KS2, our music curriculum develop children’s understanding of tempo, timbre, structure, texture and notation.
 In upper KS2 all of the interrelated dimensions of music balance themselves out, so that all children, by the time they reach the end of Y6 should be confident with all musical elements.
 Every lesson includes: listening and appraising, musical activities, creating and exploring and performing music.
 These elements of learning are taught in every unit of learning and are developed as the children progress through school.

 By looking at the interrelated dimensions of music (which you can view below), you can see how the progression spiral works.
 Each unit starts with a song which encourages children to find the pulse, rhythm and pitch.
-Then as children progress through school, new dimensions are added as the children move through different key stages.
-This represents an ever increasing spiral of musical learning, the repetitive units develop pupil’s musicality in all the areas mentioned above, and by the end of upper KS2 children should be confident to: sing and use their voices, to create and compose music on their own and with others, have the opportunity to learn and play a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence.
+Then as children progress through school, new dimensions are added as the children move to different key stages.
+This represents an ever increasing spiral of musical learning, the repetitive units develop pupil’s musicality and by the end of upper KS2 children should be confident to: sing and use their voices, to create and compose music on their own and with others, have the opportunity to learn and play a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence.